-5. Garmin Forerunner 945
+5. Garmin Forerunner 955

-The Forerunner 945 has many running-specific applications to help you train.
+The Forerunner 955 has many running-specific applications to help you train.
 However, its capacity to correctly track your cadence, ground contact time, stride length, vertical oscillation, balance, and even vertical ratio is quite astounding.
 With this much information, you’ll be able to perfect your stride before your next big run.

 6. Garmin Forerunner 645 Music

 Garmin’s Forerunner 645 Music is a really fascinating watch.
 It has many of the same features as luxury watches like the 945 or Fenix 6, but it is much less expensive.
-You may even save a bit by selecting the non-music version if you don’t intend to utilise it.
+You may even save a bit by selecting the non-music version if you don’t intend to utilize it.